macOS

 grep -oE '\w{5,}' novel.txt

-In the redhat to start the firewall GUI, type the following command:
+In RedHat, to start the firewall GUI, type the following command:

 sudo system-config-firewall

-Here the way to validate xml file for schema and generate the report
+Here is the way to validate an XML file for a schema and generate the report

 xmllint --noout --valid --schema UserCentralClients.xsd sample2.xml > error.txt 2>&1